 The EU’s accounts haven’t been signed off for years.

 Both sides have a point.
-The EU’s Court of Auditors regularly “signs off”—in its own words—the reliability of the accounts themselves, and has given them a clean bill of health for the last eight years.
+The EU’s Court of Auditors regularly “signs off”—in its own words—the reliability of the accounts themselves, and has given them a clean bill of health for the last decade.

 But it has consistently found significant errors in how the money is paid out since it began giving opinions in 1995, for the 1994 EU financial year.